 Membership in Phi Theta Kappa offers much more than a mere certificate of membership.
 The organization offers opportunities for scholarships, intellectual enrichment, and personal development through programs based on the four hallmarks of Scholarship, Leadership, Service, and Fellowship.
-For further information, contact the chapter advisor Brian Cayko (brian.cayko@gfcmsu.edu).
+For further information, contact the Beta Eta Omicron Chapter Advisor at studentactivities@gfcmsu.edu.